Summary A command injection vulnerability exists in the `node-code-sandbox-mcp` MCP Server. The vulnerability is caused by the unsanitized use of input parameters within a call to `child_process.execSync`, enabling an attacker to inject arbitrary system commands. Successful exploitation can lead to

 #rce

-Heap-based buffer overflow in Windows Kernel allows an authorized attacker to execute code over a network.
+Out-of-bounds read in Windows Hyper-V allows an authorized attacker to execute code over an adjacent network.

 **According to the CVSS metric, the attack vector is local (AV:L).
 Why does the CVE title indicate that this is a remote code execution?** The word **Remote** in the title refers to the location of the attacker.
 This type of exploit is sometimes referred to as Arbitrary Code Execution (ACE).
 The attack itself is carried out locally.
 This means an attacker or victim needs to execute code from the local machine to exploit the vulnerability.